oracle/coherence-operator/docs/samples/operator/logging/custom-logs/README.md

 The Oracle Coherence Operator manages logging data through the EFK (ElasticSearch, Fluentd and Kibana) stack.

-This sample explains how to configure your own application logger, called `cloud` and have the logs from this logger captured via `fluentd` and displayed in Kibana.
+This sample shows how to configure your own application logger, called `cloud` and have the logs from this logger captured via Fluentd, passed into Elasticsearch and displayed in Kibana.

+A server-side Interceptor updates values to upper case and writes log messages to the `cloud` logger.

 [Return to Logging samples](../) / [Return to Coherence Operator samples](../../) / [Return to samples](../../../README.md#list-of-samples)